November 16, 2024

 In a Question about Career and Work

-Career encompasses school and education if that is your current stage; work that is necessary, but not what you would consider a career path; and your actual career path.
-Regardless of your current stage of development, the Six of Swords represents transition, moving from one “shore” of knowledge and understanding to another.
+Career encompasses school and education if that is your current stage.
+It includes necessary work that is not a career path and your actual career path.
+Regardless of your current stage, the Six of Swords represents transition.
+You move from one “shore” of knowledge and understanding to another.

-If you are a student and this is your card, then this card represents your transition from one semester to the next or even graduation.
+If you are a student, this card represents your transition from one semester to the next or even graduation.
 You are meant to keep building on your knowledge.
-The beginning of a course is like casting off from a shore and the journey through the class is a boat over the water.
-Completing the class is the arrival of the boat on the other shore.
+The beginning of a course is like casting off from a shore.
+The journey through the class is a boat over the water.
+Completing the class is the boat’s arrival on the other shore.

-If you are doing work that is necessary, but not a career, then you need some professional development to improve your skills and value.
-You cannot stay put on your “current shore” or else you will stagnate.
-Look to get new certifications or specialized training that will add value to your importance as an employee.
+If you are doing necessary work but not a career, you need professional development to improve your skills and value.
+You cannot stay on your “current shore,” or you will stagnate.
+Look to get new certifications or specialized training to add value as an employee.

-If you are in your career, then the Six of Swords represents what you need to do in your industry to “get to the future”.
-The old way of thinking will no longer serve you and you must “cast off” from what is familiar and learn something new to keep your career thriving and successful.
+If you are in your career, the Six of Swords represents what you need to do in your industry to “get to the future.”
+The old way of thinking will no longer serve you.
+You must “cast off” from what is familiar and learn something new to keep your career thriving and successful.

 Reversed Six of Swords Meaning